telerik/blazor-docs/components/pager/overview.md

 # Pager Overview

-The **Pager** component will enable you to add paging for your data in a Blazor application.
+The <a href="https://www.telerik.com/blazor-ui/pager" target="_blank">Blazor Pager component</a> will enable you to add paging for your data in a Blazor application.
 We use it in components like the Grid and ListView, and you can also use it for your own templates and data as a standalone component.

 The Pager provides the UI for the user to change the page.
 To the developer, it provides the page index so you can render only the relevant data portion and an [event]({%slug pager-events%}) that you can use to implement [load on demand](#load-on-demand).